ZenglerLab/pangenome-analysis-using-anvio/README.md

 Final remarks:

-- If you installed a virtual environment, you need to setup the variables `$PATH` and `$PYTHONPATH`:
+- If you installed a virtual environment, you need to setup the `$PATH` and `$PYTHONPATH` variables:

 ```
 source /opt/python3-venv/p39/bin/activate